 • Home catering business

-This is a common option for bakers and people who run takeaway restaurants.
+This is a common option for people who run takeaway restaurants.
 As long as you have the necessary space and equipment, your home can make a great base for your catering operation.

 • Mobile catering business

-You’ll be free to take your business wherever there are hungry or thirsty customers.
-So that if business dries up in a particular area, you’ll be able to move somewhere new.
+You’ll be free to take your operation wherever there are hungry or thirsty customers.
+So that if business dries up in a particular area, you’ll be able to relocate.

 People will also have the option to book your business for events like weddings or birthdays.